-Let me share with you a screenshot of Intel stock analysis shared with you last November 2020.
-A monthly demand imbalance had taken control and sell short shares of Intel stock was not a good idea.
-At Set and Forget trading community we had a bullish bias, a bullish arrow was even painted on the chart telling us that only longs were allowed.
+Let me share a screenshot of the Intel stock analysis shared with you last November 2020.
+A monthly demand imbalance had taken control, and selling short shares of Intel stock was not a good idea.
+At Set and Forget online trading community, we had a bullish bias.
+A bullish arrow was even painted on the chart, telling us that only longs were allowed.

 Any Advice or information on this website is General Advice Only - It does not take into account your personal circumstances, please do not trade or invest based solely on this information.
 By viewing any material or using the information within this site you agree that this is general education material and you will not hold any person or entity responsible for loss or damages resulting from the content or general advice provided here by Set and Forget, its employees, or fellow members.
 Futures, options, and spot currency and stocks trading have large potential rewards, but also large potential risk.
 You must be aware of the risks and be willing to accept them in order to invest in the Forex and futures markets.
 Don't trade with money you can't afford to lose.
 This website is neither a solicitation nor an offer to Buy/Sell spot Forex, cfd's, stocks or other financial products.
 No representation is being made that any account will or is likely to achieve profits or losses similar to those discussed in any material on this website.
 The past performance of any trading system or methodology is not necessarily indicative of future results.